 Analysis of the need for the rule: This rulemaking established the NYTEST shared network by establishing the criteria for sending and receiving inspection stations that volunteer to participate in the shared network; made technical amendments for equipment requirements for all inspection stations; set forth waiver of criteria in heavy vehicle fleet inspections stations; broadened the authority of municipalities to inspect vehicles owned by other municipalities and established the criteria for the issuance of temporary inspector certificates.
 The regulation pertaining to the NYTEST shared network was repealed in 2010 when the costly dynamometer system was replaced by the NYVIP II system.
-As to the remaining regulations, each relate to procedures involving both safety and emissions inspections, and as such, the need for the criteria and clarifications contained in the rule remain.
+As to the remaining regulations, and as such, the need for the criteria and clarifications contained in the rule remain.